gregjacobs/Angular-Architecture/architecture/high-level-architecture.md

 permalink: /architecture/high-level-architecture/
 ---

-In general, an app's architecture should be fairly simple:
+In general, the structure of an app's architecture should be fairly simple:

-* Service Layer
+    Service Layer
-    * Services
+        Services
-    * Domain Objects
+        Domain Objects
-* Components/Pages
+    Components/Pages
-    * HTML Templates
+        HTML Templates  -->  One-to-one correlation
-    * Controllers
+        Controllers    /

 ## Service Layer